CS-433/Twitter_Sentiment_Analysis/submission/README.md

 - `[MODEL]_predictions.ipynb` downloads our finetuned model and makes predictions
 - `[MODEL]_training.ipynb` performs the training of the model from scratch
 - `[MODEL]_model.py` contains functions shared by the two Jupyter notebooks
-- `[MODEL]_logits.py` produces the intermediate logits used by our stage2 classifier
+- `[MODEL]_intermediate.py` produces the intermediate logits used by our stage2 classifier

+## B. Dependencies

+TODO: Add list of libraries used
+(Remember about urllib)

 ## TODO: ADD other details below!!
 (Still have old description of project1)